RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/Py8Collider_8hpp.md

           }
         }

+        ///@}

+        /// @name (Re-)Initialization functions
+        ///@{

-        void addToSettings(const std::string& command) { _pythiaSettings.push_back(command); }
+        /// Add a command to the list of settings used by "init". void addToSettings(const std::string& command) { _pythiaSettings.push_back(command); }
-        void banner(const std::string pythiaDocPath) { PythiaT myPythia(pythiaDocPath); }
+        /// Create a useless Pythia instance just to print the banner. void banner(const std::string pythiaDocPath) { PythiaT myPythia(pythiaDocPath); }
-        void init() { std::cout<<"No settings given to Pythia!\n\n"; throw InitializationError(); }
+        /// Initialize with no settings (error): override version. void init() { std::cout<<"No settings given to Pythia!\n\n"; throw InitializationError(); }

+        /// Initialize from some external settings: override version.
+        /// @note A string denoting the path to Pythia's xmldoc directory is
-        void init(const std::vector<std::string>& externalSettings)
+        /// @note assumed to be at the end of the settings vector: void init(const std::vector<std::string>& externalSettings)
         {
           std::string docPath = externalSettings.back();